Explainable AI: Beyond the Checkbox

 For people affected by automated decisions, the need is different.
 Feature importance alone is rarely useful.
 What matters is recourse—understanding what could realistically change an outcome.

-The first is to design models that are interpretable by construction.
+The first path is to design models that are interpretable by construction.
 These models expose their logic directly, allowing humans to inspect how inputs lead to outputs.
 Rule-based models, risk scores, and generalized additive models fall into this category.
 When an inherently interpretable model achieves adequate performance, it should usually be preferred.
-There is no surrogate layer, no approximation, and no ambiguity about fidelity.
+There is no secondary explanation model, no approximation, and no uncertainty about whether the explanation truly reflects the model’s behavior.

 But there is a trade-off.
 Simpler models often sacrifice performance.
 In domains like banking and insurance, interpretability may be required for every decision—yet true relationships in data are rarely linear.
 The most accurate models are often the hardest to interpret.
 This tension is why post-hoc explainability methods exist.